Sluggish or Poor Virtual Machine Performance¶

 When VMs on the Range are provisioned and started for the first time, each dedicated VM's underlying Virtual Hard Disk Drive (VHDD) is "instantly" cloned (by reference) from a saved VHDD image.
 Until the freshly provisioned system is fully "warmed up" (i.e. synchronized between the active VHDD device and the originating, read only, VHDD image), users will not be able to access their VMs.
 This process can take about 15-20 minutes depending on the environment.
 This warm-up process only impacts the first startup of a VM; subsequent startups will be much quicker.

 To alleviate a majority of this wait time, the Cyber Range has implemented the Pool Model to provide pre-warmed VMs as often as possible.
-For more information, please see the article titled Cyber Range Pool Model.
-In cases where a pre-warmed VM may not be ready (e.g. setting the expected number of users too low for a large course), we recommend booting up all of your students' VMs at least 20 minutes before needed.
+For more information, please visit the article titled Cyber Range Pool Model.
+In cases where a pre-warmed VM may not be ready (e.g. setting the reserved enrollments too low for a large course), we recommend booting up all of your students' VMs at least 20 minutes before needed.
 This can be done by clicking "Start All" within the desired exercise environment.
-Please see Start All Exercises Feature for more information on this feature.
+Please visit the Start All Exercises Feature article for more information on this feature.
 This process only applies to first time access to a VM, and subsequent startups of the VM should only take about 45-60 seconds.

 Instructors are free to customize exercise environments, including the ability to change the operating system's graphic settings (e.g. enable 2D/3D rendering effects, enable Compiz (on Linux), switch from XFCE to Gnome DEs, etc).
 If you are using a customized desktop environment like this, the additional CPU and memory resources needed for keeping such desktops properly refreshed can detract from the available resources for services and the OS' system scheduler.
 This can result in an overall slower VM session user experience.
 This can be seen by looking at the system load.
 If load levels are consistently high (or over 1-2 as seen from the Linux "uptime" command), or if you need to enable such multimedia rich settings, please contact support to request a VM environment with additional CPU and/or memory resources.
 Note, that adding CPU/memory resources to an existing class/exercise architecture after the fact may require the tearing down and recreation of related instructor and student environments.